Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Delete an Index DROP INDEX

-Using the SQL Statement of any other Query type in RUNSQL Action will end up in errors.
-In Macro the length of an SQL statement can be a maximum of 256 characters or less.
+Using the SQL Statement of any other Query type in the RUNSQL Action will end up in errors.
+In Macro, the length of an SQL statement can be a maximum of 256 characters or fewer.

 Example-1: